session-replay-tools/tcpcopy/README.md

 1. **On the Target Server Running Server Applications:**

-   Configure the route commands to direct response packets to the assistant server.
+   Configure the route rules to direct response packets to the assistant server.
 For example, if `61.135.233.161` is the IP address of the assistant server, use the following route command to direct all responses from clients in the `62.135.200.x` range to the assistant server:

    `route add -net 62.135.200.0 netmask 255.255.255.0 gw 61.135.233.161`